openstack/operations-guide/doc/ops-guide/source/ch_arch_cloud_controller.rst

 cloud controller.

-The table below contains common considerations to review when sizing hardware for the cloud controller design.cloud controllers hardware sizing considerationsActive Directorydashboard
+The table below contains common considerations to review when sizing hardware for the cloud controller design.

 .. list-table:: Cloud controller hardware sizing considerations
    :widths: 50 50